 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Building on this experience, Jörg has now started to investigate relations between Muslims and non-Muslims in England.
-His aim is to study a diverse set of urban neighbourhoods in East London, Birmingham, and Halifax (West Yorkshire).
+Building on this, Jörg has now started investigating relations between Muslims and non-Muslims in England.
+His focus is on community relations in a diverse set of urban neighbourhoods in East London, Birmingham and Halifax (West Yorkshire).

-Jörg has published on other topics ranging from denial and self-deception to security regionalism in East Asia and from pragmatic research methodology to Christian minorities in India and China.
-His articles have appeared in peer-reviewed journals such as International Organization, International Theory, and Philosophical Psychology.
+Jörg has published on other topics ranging from denial and self-deception to security regionalism in East Asia and from pragmatic research methodology to China’s popularity in the Middle East and Africa.
+His articles have appeared in peer-reviewed journals such as International Organization, International Theory, Third World Studies, and Philosophical Psychology.